AELE LAW LIBRARY OF CASE SUMMARIES:

 See also: Therapeutic Programs

+A registered sex offender served a one-year sentence for driving with a revoked license, which was to be followed by mandatory supervised release.
+On his release date, he submitted two proposed host sites, seeking approval for one of them.
+The Department of Corrections had not investigated the proposed sites, so a parole supervisor ordered his parole officer to issue a parole violation rather than release him.
+The parole officer’s report contained false statements, including that electronic monitoring was a condition of the supervised release and that the Department had attempted to place him at a host site that would allow him to comply with the electronic monitoring requirement.
+As a result, he spent six more months in custody before being released because of good time credits.
+A federal appeals court upheld summary judgment in favor of the parole officer on the basis of qualified immunity.
+No court had previously held that the Fourth Amendment compels the release of sex offenders who lack lawful and approved living arrangements.
+Absent these arrangements, their continued detention does not violate clearly established rights.
+Smith v.
+Anderson, #16-2333, 2017 U.S. App.
+Lexis 21569 (7th Cir.).
 A man sued the state of Nebraska and other defendants after his name and photo mistakenly appeared on the Nebraska State Patrol’s online sex offender registry.
 A federal appeals court ruled that even if the complaint was sufficient to state a negligence claim under the state Tort Claims Act, the claim was time barred under a two-year statute of limitations.
 A claim for unlawful takings failed, as he did not show that any property was taken or damaged for public use.
 Federal civil rights claims against state employees in their individual capacities were properly rejected because a mistake or lack of due care by state employees in these particular circumstances did not establish invidious or irrational treatment that could violate the Equal Protection Clause of the Fourteenth Amendment.
 Roe v.
 Nebraska, #15-3680, 861 F.3d 785 (8th Cir.).

 A sexually violent predator civilly committed for treatment in a Special Treatment Unit was subjected at least annually to an interview by members of a Treatment Progress Review Committee (TPRC).
 The committee then considered a range of materials to formulate a recommendation about whether the patient should progress to the next step in the program.
 A member of the committee wrote a report recommending that the patient not advance in treatment.
 The report recognized that this was “not consistent” with his treatment team's recommendation, but concluded that he “had not fully met the treatment goals,” provided a detailed overview of his sexual and non-sexual offenses, diagnostic history, and clinical treatment, and summarized the results of an interview, including that “it appears that he denies, minimizes or justifies much of his documented offense history,” and that “[h]e did not demonstrate remorse for his crimes or empathy for his victims.”
 The patient sued, alleging retaliation for his First Amendment-protected participation in legal activities on behalf of himself and other sexual predator residents.
 A federal appeals court concluded that he was entitled to qualified immunity, reasoning that the plaintiff pleaded facts reflecting that the defendant based her recommendation on the medically-relevant collateral consequences of his protected activity, but has not sufficiently pled that the recommendation was based on the protected activity itself as required to show First Amendment retaliation.
 Oliver v.
 Roquet, #14-4824 858 F.3d 180 (3rd Cir.
 2017).

-enforce it were rationally related to the state’s legitimate interest of
+to enforce it were rationally related to the state’s legitimate interest of

 protecting the public from sexually dangerous persons or persons who have a